MicrosoftDocs/azure-docs/articles/iot-edge/tutorial-develop-for-linux.md

 1. In the Visual Studio Code explorer, open **modules** > **filtermodule** > **app.js**.

-1. Add a temperature threshold variable below required node modules.
+1. Add a temperature threshold variable to the beginning of *app.js*.
 The temperature threshold sets the value that the measured temperature must exceed in order for the data to be sent to IoT Hub.

     ```javascript
     var temperatureThreshold = 25;
     ```

-1. Replace the entire `PipeMessage` function with the `FilterMessage` function.
+1. Replace the entire **PipeMessage** function with the **FilterMessage** function.

     ```javascript
     // This function filters out messages that report temperatures below the temperature threshold.